 Her first book, Adventures In The Anthropocene: A Journey to the Heart of the Planet We Made, won the Royal Society Winton Prize for Science Books in 2015, making her the first woman to win the prize outright.
 Her second book, Transcendence, was shortlisted for the Royal Society Science Book Prize for 2020.

-Her new book, Upheaval, is forthcoming from Allen Lane/Penguin Press in the UK and Flatiron in the US.
+Her new book, Nomad Century, is forthcoming from Allen Lane/Penguin Press in the UK and Flatiron in the US.